 - When required, assist the PPP team in other regions to help facilitate the implementation of the Co-Investment Fund.

 Required Skills and Qualifications:

-- Master’s degree in a field relevant to private sector development is mandatory.
+- A bachelor’s degree in a field relevant to private sector development is mandatory.

-- At least five years of relevant market-driven private sector experience in the role of managing, developing and deploying innovations and efficiencies in businesses with demonstrated results in helping firms expand, with at least three years in an international developing country context.
+- Must have 5+ years of relevant market-driven private sector experience in the role of managing, developing and deploying innovations and efficiencies in businesses with demonstrated results in helping firms expand, with at least three years in an international developing country context.

 - Ability to prospect for potential new project partner enterprises to jointly improve their operations, improve their competitiveness, and enhance their business growth.